christophemarois/phptextpost/README.md

 There are three thumbnail size presets in the code, `small`, `medium` and `large`, but you can add your own presets in `phptextpost/thumbnails.php`.
 You can also specify your own size in `400x300`form (not yet implemented).

-Note that if the original image's size is greater than the asked thumbnail size, the original file will be displayed instead, and no file will be created (not yet implemented).
+Note that if the original image's size is greater than the asked thumbnail size, the original file will be displayed instead, and no file will be created.

 ###### Example of image thumbnailing with preset: